boazsegev/plezi-website/docs/guides/routes.html.md

 ### The `:id` parameter

-In order to manage route "groups", Plezi's router attmpt to add an optional `:id` parameter at the end of the route.
+In order to manage route "groups", Plezi's router attmpts to add an optional `:id` parameter at the end of the route.
 This is only possible when the route doesn't end with a catch-all (if a catch-all exists, the `:id` parameter can't be isolated).

 So, the following two routes are identical: